-Context and department
+Context and Department

-- Providing an overview on how our programmes fit together, and how certain groups of our units in years 1 and 2 form 'strands' that feed into later units. - General discussion about the types of research taking place in the department, research groups and their staff memberships, including any recent highlights of departmental research.
+- Providing an overview on our programmes - trying to give students the 'big picture' on how our programmes fit together, and about how certain groups of our units in years 1 and 2 form 'strands' that feed into later units. - General discussion about the types of research taking place in the department, research groups and their staff memberships, including any recent highlights of departmental research.
 This could include chat about the tutor's own research and a visit to the tutor's research lab. - Discussion about more general scientific developments - tutors might introduce discussion topics on current scientific developments they are aware of (not necessarily related to Physics), might discuss what they have spent their week doing, might provide science research updates from the University or the Department, or might mention upcoming scientific public lectures, and possibly discuss (pre or post lecture) some of the themes and questions arising from it.

-Generic skills
+Generic Skills

-- Presentation skills - students could be asked to prepare a 5-10 minute presentation about a topic of interest to them, to be presented to the group from the board. - General problem solving ability - the tutor might pick a random physics problem from everyday life or from a course text book, for the tutorial group to try to work on together. - Tutors should be aware of the information and resources on study skills, plagiarism etc. that are provided for students by the University, and should direct students to these resources.
+- Presentation skills - students could be asked to prepare a 5-10 minute presentation about a topic of interest to them, to be presented to the group from the board. - General problem solving ability - the tutor might pick a random physics problem from everyday life or from a course text book, for the tutorial group to try to work on together.

+- Tutors should be aware of the information and resources on study skills, plagiarism etc. that are provided for students by the University, and should direct students to these resources.